zach-austin/EngineeringAsyncChallenge/README.md

   - A GET endpoint at `/reservation` where a user gets all future event reservations in their profile
   - All endpoints return standard HTTP response status codes
   - Error responses include supporting error message

+  ** Note ** - An event is considered 'passed' if the current local time is beyond the start time of the event.
+Likewise, events are defined as in the future if their start date is beyond the current local time.

   ** Note ** - Persistence of data is not expected in this challenge.
 It is expected that the data will reset when the service is stopped/restarted.